mangrovedao/mangrove.js/README.md

 $ yarn install
 ```

-The you need to setup the local environment (still in the root folder) - here we configure all packages identically, but they can also be configured individually:
+Then you need to setup the local environment (still in the root folder) - here we configure all packages identically, but they can also be configured individually:

 ```shell
 $ cp .env.local.example .env.test.local